 For submitting the form late he will be liable for all the charges listed above so £1,300 in fines for late return

 Interest for paying tax bill late = £2.06

 Total estimated to pay = £1,412

 Poor Mike the Disorganised will be paying a heavy price for being late with that return.
-It will have cost him £1,412 instead of £100.
-Even if he had only managed to put the return in and not paid the taxes Mike would have been saving himself a substantial sum of money.
+It will cost him £1,412 instead of £100.
+Even if he had only managed to put the return in and not paid the taxes Mike would save himself a substantial sum of money.
 In cases where the tax owing is nominal, it will be the fines for late return that are the issue as they are quite severe, up to £1,300 in the first year.